-It has never been raised up to its full height; for some unknown reason the giant was left to languish for eternity on the bare ground.
+It has never been raised up to its full height; for some unknown reason, the giant was left to languish for eternity on the bare ground.

-Dating between the 5th and 4th centuries B.C. the marble statue is situated on the northern part of Naxos, in the picturesque fishing village of Apollonas.
+Having been built between the 5th and 4th centuries B.C. the marble statue is situated on the northern part of Naxos, in the picturesque fishing village of Apollonas.

 The giant kouros statue in Naxos

-The Kouros has a frontal construction, with its arms seemingly coming out of its ribs and the elbows bent.
+The Kouros has a frontal construction with its arms seemingly coming out of its ribs and the elbows bent.
 In addition, the statue’s left leg is longer than its right leg.

 The archaic Greek kouroi have usually been interpreted as depictions of Apollo, but the Kouros of Apollonas is considered to be a depiction of the Greek god Dionysus because of its beard.

-Scientists say that the ancient sculptors got no further in their plans to transport this kouros, since a route for the further transport of the statue would have needed to have been carved into the hillside, and this was never done.
+Scientists say that the ancient sculptors got no further in their plans to transport this kouros since a route for the further transport of the statue would have needed to have been carved into the hillside, and this was never done.